JustBorgar/PolyLib/README.md

 Wanna contribute ?
 Feel free to reach out to me on the devhub, below are the guidelines.

+* Submitted uploads must be marked as public so others can access them.
 * A minimum of 5 uploads is required to become a contributor to avoid spam.
 * At the moment only music will be accepted due to poly's lack of wav/ogg support to avoid long term compression artifacts, hope is to support a wider set of assets as time goes on.
 * Tracks should be named as follows "[Artist] - [Track]" (eg. "Kubbi - Ember"), this helps keep the library consistent and ensures artists are easy for devs to attribute.